Tips

 Boy Writing On A Book Near The Window

-Once they have built their vocabulary (basic words), you can start asking them what does this or that called in English.
+Once they have built their vocabulary (basic words), you can start asking them what this or that is called in English.
 Start with things you have in your house.
-The next task would be to ask them to express themselves in English like how are they feeling and much more.
+The next task would be to ask them to express themselves in English like how are they feeling and many more.

 Toys

 Pretty much all kids have toys and/or dolls.
-So, why not start with that.
-Ask them what kind of toy cars is it, what types of dolls, the size, and the color, and so on and so forth.
+So, why not start with that?
+Ask them what kind of toy cars is it, what types of dolls, the size, the color, and so on.
 Rather than buying your kids random toys whenever they see one, buy them educational toys instead.

-Buying kids’ toys certainly have advantages and it’s not a complete waste of money or useless.
-So, don’t be afraid to make an investment in your kid’s future.
+Buying kids’ toys certainly has advantages and it’s not a complete waste of money or useless.
+So, don’t be afraid to invest in your kid’s future.
 This by no means also serves as a form of early education for your kids before they start school.

 Gadgets (Smartphone/ Tablet)